 5.6.
-D. (1) One-time case consultation, with prior Board approval, to a maximum of 60 days per calendar year.
-The Psychologist must notify the Board if it exceeds 20 days in any one year.
+D. (1) One-time case cConsultation, with prior Board approval notification, on one case per year (maximum of thirty (30) days per calendar year), to a maximum of 60 days per calendar year.
+The Psychologist must notify the Board if it exceeds 20 thirty (30) days in any one year prior to beginning the consultation.
+A letter describing the nature and length of the consultation, along with verification of credentials and appropriate licensure should be submitted to the Board prior to the provision of services.